Josh Lowe Player Props: Rays vs. Orioles

-The Tampa Bay Rays, including Josh Lowe (.229 on-base percentage in past 10 games, 88 points below season-long percentage), battle starter Kyle Gibson and the Baltimore Orioles at Tropicana Field, Thursday at 6:40 PM ET.
+The Tampa Bay Rays, including Josh Lowe (.235 on-base percentage in past 10 games, 81 points below season-long percentage), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Tropicana Field, Friday at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Rangers.
+He had a one-hit showing in his most recent game (1-for-4) against the Orioles.

 Josh Lowe Game Info & Props vs. the Orioles